 Born in 1983 in Toronto, Dan Levy is the son of actor Eugene Levy and screenwriter Deborah Levy.

 He got his start on Canadian television, but it’s Schitt’s Creek – the show he co-created with his father Eugene, and in which they both star – that has seen him hit the big time.

 Beginning as a television pilot in 2013, Schitt’s Creek is a sitcom created by Dan and Eugene Levy.

 Schitt’s Creek revolves around rich video-store magnate Johnny Rose – he and his family suddenly find themselves broke and are forced to leave their pampered lives to regroup in Schitt’s Creek.

 Starring in the show – alongside Dan and Eugene – is Dan’s sister Sary Levy, along with Catherine O’Hara, Annie Murphy, and Chris Elliott.

-The sixth and final series of Schitt’s Creek is currently airing.
+The sixth and final series of Schitt’s Creek has now been completed.